-Its distinctive aroma and flavor has also made it an attractive addition to many recipes.
+Ginger’s distinctive aroma and flavor has also made it an attractive addition to many recipes.
 However, it’s just as often used as an alternative treatment for many different kinds of illnesses.

-The most remarkable thing about ginger is its versatility.
+Truthfully, the most remarkable thing about ginger is its versatility.
 After all, it’s ideal for smoothies, teas, and a wide range of dishes.